 Typical costs:

-Removing the old tire, installing the new tire, balancing and rotation (if needed).
+Installation typically includes removing the old tire from the wheel and installing the new tire, with balancing and rotation (if needed).

 Additional costs: